Amritpal-001/Medi_quiz/Readme.md

 - [ ] Using Knowledge graphs and Ontologies to generate questions
 - [ ] Automatic Smart options generation
-- [ ] Using AutoML and un-supervised learning to categorize/tag questions
+- [ ] Using AutoML, AutoNLP and un-supervised learning to categorize/tag questions
 - [x] Create in-app Flashcards
 - [ ] Read, review Flashcards, with smart recall algorithm
 - [ ] Recommendations on topics to study